Key Takeaways

 Whichever country you have your heart set on, planning ahead for your holiday is a good way to ensure you have the best possible time.
 The days of having to miss out on travel due to a disability are coming to an end!

 We’d recommend researching the facilities at your chosen hotel, as well as giving the airline a call to see what they can do to help you ensure you get safely on the plane.
-There are also plenty of travel agencies out there that offer tailor-made holiday vacations for those with disabilities, providing things like mobility equipment, specialized hotel rooms and even carers.
+There are also plenty of travel agencies out there that offer tailor-made holiday vacations for those with disabilities, providing things like mobility equipment, specialized hotel rooms and even careers.

 So, as long as you choose the right travel agency and plan ahead, there’s no need for your disability to get in the way of enjoying the kind of holiday trip that’ll make your Instagram followers jealous!